uva0311/eComm/README.md

-Simple E-Commerce website built with JavaScript
+Simple E-Commerce website built with JavaScript, with shopping cart and admin panel

+**this project is meant to practice node.js backend routing and user(admin) authentication, therefore the data are not stored on a formal database, instead the node server will generate a json file for each different kind of data being written**

 ## Screenshots